rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter08_decision-risk.md

 - **Probability of OOS** (`p_out`): proportion of simulated batches outside specifications.
 - **Capability indices** (e.g., Cpk): quantify process centering and spread relative to specifications.
 - **Tail probabilities**: probability mass in the extreme quantiles (e.g., 0.1% tails of the distribution).

+*Note: In GMP decision-making, capability indices such as Cpk should be interpreted with caution when the distribution is skewed or non-normal.
+Monte Carlo simulations allow the use of **percentile-based capability measures**, which are often more robust and transparent for regulatory discussions.*

 **R Example:**
 ```r